shuklak13/Statistics/notes/DataSciencePipeline.md

 ## [ACID](https://en.wikipedia.org/wiki/ACID)

-* A database transaction should have the following properties:
+* A database transaction (group of operations) should have the following properties:
     * *Atomicity*: each transaction is treated as an indivisible unit - if the transaction fails, all operations within it fail; if it succeeds, all of its operations succeed
     * *Consistency*: each transaction must take the database from one valid state to another; no rule defined for the database may be violated
     * *Isolation*: transactions can operate concurrently with the same result as if they operated sequentially
-    * *Durability*: after a transaction fiishes, it should be stored in non-volatile memory to prevent data loss
+    * *Durability*: after a transaction finishes, it should be stored in non-volatile memory to prevent data loss

 ## Normalization